Standards for Admission

-The requirements for FINRA registration are set out under the Rule 1010 Series, which can be found in the NASD Manual.
+The requirements for FINRA registration are set out under the Rule 1010 Series.
 One prerequisite for registration is successful completion of each required qualification examination.
 Required examinations will be determined based upon the position in an Applicant’s business that the individual will occupy.
 Those individuals who wish to take a qualification examination can do so if "sponsored" by a current member firm or an Applicant for FINRA membership.

 Where a person has previously passed a qualifications exam and has been registered with a member firm within the previous two years, additional qualification examinations would not be required in order to continue functioning in the same capacity.
 Where new or additional examinations are required in order for an individual to function as proposed at a new member firm, a new member application will need to have been filed so that there is a member firm through which the individual may become registered.

-Applicants need to take into account the strict time frames governing new member applications under the NASD Rule 1010 Series when contemplating the registration requirements necessary for the individuals who will operate/work at the firm and the need for additional qualification examinations.
-In this regard, an individual who will be associated with a new member Applicant may require a series of examinations that could exceed the timeframe within which an Applicant must submit information (see NASD Rule 1012(b)(1)(A) and, thereby need to request in writing an extension of time from the FINRA District Office staff in order to avoid a lapse of the application and meet the qualification requirements.
+Applicants need to take into account the strict time frames governing new member applications under the FINRA Rule 1010 Series when contemplating the registration requirements necessary for the individuals who will operate/work at the firm and the need for additional qualification examinations.
+In this regard, an individual who will be associated with a new member Applicant may require a series of examinations that could exceed the timeframe within which an Applicant must submit information (see FINRA Rule 1012(b)(1)(A) and, thereby need to request in writing an extension of time in order to avoid a lapse of the application and meet the qualification requirements.

 - Minimum FINRA Registration Requirements

-The NASD Rule 1010 Series outlines a requirement for each new Applicant for membership, except sole proprietorships, to have at least two registered principals, and one Financial and Operations Principal.
-The Applicant may, however, request, in writing, a waiver or exemption from the two principal requirement based on its proposed business in accordance with NASD Rule 9610.
-The decision for granting such a waiver will be made by FINRA District Office staff.
+The FINRA Rule 1010 Series outlines a requirement for each new Applicant for membership, except sole proprietorships, to have at least two registered principals and one Financial and Operations Principal (FinOp).
+The Applicant may, however, request, in writing, a waiver or exemption from the two principal requirement based on its proposed business in accordance with FINRA Rule 9610.
+The decision for granting such a waiver will be made by the MAP Department and Risk Monitoring staff.

 - FINRA Registrations Based on Type of Business